html

 Is it only for people who already meditate?

-Nope.
 Beginners get a clean on-ramp.
-Experienced folks get language and structure that’s actually usable in real life.
+Experienced practitioners get language and structure that works in daily life.

 What’s the vibe: airy spiritual… or practical?

 Practical.
 No posturing.
 No performative enlightenment.
-More “how your mind works” than “buy a crystal.”
+More mind than mysticism.

 Where do I buy it?